bdragon300/go-asyncapi/docs/go-asyncapi/content/features/_index.md

 ## Infrastructure as code (IaC) generation

-The `go-asyncapi` tool supports the generation of the following files formats:
+The `go-asyncapi` tool supports the generation for the following engines:

 - [docker-compose](https://docs.docker.com/compose/)